-1 INTRODUCTION
+1 Introduction

-LensKit [6] is an open-source toolkit that provides a variety of features in support of research, education, and deployment of recommender systems.
+LensKit [Ekstrand et al., 2011] is an open-source toolkit that provides a variety of features in support of research, education, and deployment of recommender systems.
 It provides tools and infrastructure support for managing data and algorithm configurations, implementations of several collaborative filtering algorithms, and an evaluation suite for conducting offline experiments.

 Based on our experience researching and teaching with LensKit, and the experience reports we hear directly and indirectly from others, we have come to believe that LensKit's current design and technology choices are not a good match for the current and future needs of the recommender systems research community.
-Further, in our examination of the software landscape to determine what iments we have been running with LensKit and plan to run in coming years, we came to the conclusion that there is a need for high-quality, well-tested support code for recommender systems experiments in the PyData environment.
+Further, in our examination of the software landscape to determine what existing tools might support the kinds of offline evaluation experiments we have been running with LensKit and plan to run in coming years, we came to the conclusion that there is a need for high-quality, well-tested support code for recommender systems experiments in the PyData environment.